qhuongng/kabekanji/README.md

 3. Switch to the Automation tab and tap "+" > Time of Day.
 Pick when you want a new kanji (e.g. 6:00 AM), set Repeat to Daily, and turn on Run Immediately
     - You can also set this to change hourly or something.
 Play with the app, it's one of iOS' best :)
-4. Select your shortcut → Done
+4. Select your shortcut, and voilà.

 ## Configuration